-In a pilot field study, one dog with a large (10 cm3) subcutaneous mast cell tumor on the right hip was treated with STELFONTA.
-The dog had a partial Response Evaluation Criteria in Solid Tumors Guideline (RECIST)2 response to the initial STELFONTA injection and was re-treated with STELFONTA, 30 days following the initial injection.
-The patient did not receive any of the recommended concomitant medications of prednisolone, chlorpheniramine and famotidine from 24 hours after the second STELFONTA injection.
-On Day 2 following the second and the second s showed anemia, hypoproteinemia, liver enzyme elevations, and white blood cell changes (leukocytosis, neutrophilia, monocytosis, and thrombocytopenia).
-The dog was hospitalized, received a blood transfusion, and was administered intravenous fluids, prednisolone, chlorpheniramine and tramadol.
+In a pilot field study, one dog with a large (10 cm2) subcutaneous mast cell tumor on the right hip was treated with STELFONTA.
+The dog had a partial Response Evaluation Criteria in Solid Tumors Guideline.
+(ECLST) response to the initial STELFONTA injection and was re-treated (ELLSAT) response to the initial injection and was re-treat with STELFONTA, 30 days following the initial injection.
+The patient, did not receive any of the recommended cancomitant medications of prodisione, chlorpheniramine and famottiene from 24 hours after the second STELFONTA injection.
+On Day 2 following the second STELFONTA injection, the dog became anorexic, painful, and lethangle and had marked swelling of the right hind into extending to the chest with hemorrhagic, ruptured bisters near the hock joint.
+Blood work beownd anorexis, panorexientian. showed anemia, hypoproteinemia, liver enzyme elevations, and white blood cell changes [leukocytosis, neutrophilia, monocytosis, and thrombocytopenia].
+The dog was hospitalized, received a blood transfusion, and was administered intravenous fluids, prednisolone, chlorphenirænine and tramadol.
 Pitting edema progressed to the neck by four days following treatment.
 Despite supportive care, the dog died five days following treatment likely due to degranulation of the mast cell tumor and internal necrotic discharge of the tumor.

 tumor and internal necrotic discharge of the tumor.
-In a separate pilot field study, one dog with a moderate (2.53 cm3) subcutaneous mast cell tumor on the left caudal hindlimb was treated with STELFONTA.
+In a separate pilot field study, one dog with a moderate (2.53 cm3) subcutaneous mast cell tumor on the left caudal hindlimb was treated with STLLFONTA.
 The dog was treated with chlorpheniramine and meloxicam on treatment day (Day 0) and Day 1 only.
-The dog did not receive further concomitant medication.
+The dog did not receive lurther concomitant medication.
 On Day 3 the dog was lethargic and there was significant edema at the injection site.
 While intravenous fluid and antibiotic therapy was initiated on Day 3, the dog rapidly deteriorated and died on the following day likely due to degranulation of the mast cell tumor.
-Pathology findings included widespread cellulitis, panniculitis (likely of bacterial origin), and septic peritonitis.
+Pathology findings included widespread cellulitis, panniculitis (likely of bacterial origin), and septic peritorities.

 To report suspected adverse reactions, to obtain a Safety Data Sheet (SDS), or for technical assistance, call 800-338-3659.
-For additional information about adverse drug experience reporting for animal drugs, contact the FDA at 1-888-FDA-VETS or www.fda.gov/reportanimalae.
+For additional information about adverse drug experience reporting for animal drugs, contact the FDA at 1-888 FDA-VETS or www.fda.gov/reportanimalae